flux-rs/flux/README.md

 You can run the liquid-rust binary with `cargo run`.
 The liquid-rust binary is a [rustc driver](https://rustc-dev-guide.rust-lang.org/rustc-driver.html?highlight=driver#the-rustc-driver-and-interface) (similar to how clippy works) meaning it uses rustc as a library to "drive" compilation performing aditional analysis along the way.
-In practice this means you could use liquid-rust as you would use rustc.
+In practice this means you can use liquid-rust as you would use rustc.
 For example, the following command checks the file `test.rs` (everythins after the `--` are the arguments to the liquid-rust binary)

 ```bash